osklunds/Crypto/README.md

 # Crypto

 Textbook implementations of cryptographic algorithms in Haskell, just for fun!
+I have implemented textbook RSA, Shamir's Secret Sharing Scheme and SHA256.

 ## How to run